bookofproofs/bookofproofs.github.io/_sources/history/18th-century/la-condamine.md

 * However, he soon decided that army life did not suit him and he left the army seeking other exciting occupations.
 * Back in Paris, he lived in a house in the cul-de-sac St Thomas du Louvre near the Louvre Gallery close to the Seine.
 * He began to study mathematics, in particular conic sections, mechanics, chemistry and physics, where he was particularly interested in the declination of the magnetic needle.
+* Later, Pierre-Louis Moreau de Maupertuis took the reins, an astronomer with whom La Condamine would collaborate throughout his career ...
 * La Condamine was adept at mathematics both through the excellent teaching at Louis-le-Grand and his own studies, and he applied his skills to make lots of money for himself and his friend Voltaire.
 * The French government had set up a lottery in 1728 in an effort to raise money but they miscalculated the prizes offered.
 * For anyone willing to make the massive initial investment, La Condamine had realised with devious mathematical prowess that the poorly designed lottery would pay out more money than it actually took in.